sass/sass/doc-src/SASS_CHANGELOG.md

 ### Backwards Incompatibilities -- Must Read!

+* The current working directory will no longer be placed onto the Sass load path by default.
+If you need the current working directory to be available, set `SASS_PATH=.` in your shell's environment.

 * `index()` now returns `null` rather than `false` if the value isn't found in the list.